membraneframework/membrane_tutorials/broadcasting/09_RTSP_Running_The_Demo.md

 The `output_path` attribute defines the storage directory for hls files and the `rtp_port` defines on which port we will be expecting the rtp stream, once the RTSP connection is established.

 The `rtsp_stream_url` attribute contains the address of the stream, which we will be converting.
 If you want to receive a stream from some accessible RTSP server, you can pass it's URL here.
-In this demo we'll run our own, simple server:
+In this demo we'll run our own, simple server, using port 30001:

 ```bash
 mix run server.exs